cherryservers/cherryctl/docs/cherryctl_ip_create.md

 ```
       --api-url string   Override default API endpoint (default "https://api.cherryservers.com/v1/")
-      --config string    Path to JSON or YAML configuration file
+      --config string    Path to configuration file directory.
+The CHERRY_CONFIG environment variable can be used as well.
       --context string   Specify a custom context name (default "default")
       --fields strings   Comma separated object field names to output in result.
 Fields can be used for list and get actions.
   -o, --output string    Output format (*table, json, yaml)